- Other advanced democracies organize, fund, train, arm, and discipline their police officers differently than the United States does.

 - The United States far exceeds most wealthy democracies in killings by police, and officers seldom face legal consequences.

-The killing of George Floyd, a Black man, by a white police officer in the United States sparked a national reckoning with police brutality and systemic racism in 2020.
-Protesters’ calls to defund the police, ban the use of choke holds, and end practices that target minority communities have prompted a public policy debate over police reform and an examination of how other countries approach policing.
+The murder of George Floyd, a Black man, by a white police officer in the United States sparked a national reckoning with police brutality and systemic racism in 2020.
+Protesters’ calls to defund the police, ban the use of choke holds, and end practices that target minority communities prompted a public policy debate over police reform and an examination of how other countries approach policing.
 The trial of Derek Chauvin, the former officer convicted of Floyd’s murder, and further police violence—including the recent killings of Daunte Wright, a Black man, and Adam Toledo, a Latinx child, by white officers—have refocused attention on the issue.